 - A great cardiovascular health where a tourist gets to work out at his own pace at interest since many get to track hills in order to get to certain points.

-- Getting closer to nature where many tourists get soaked into such activities
+- Getting closer to nature

 - Helps with depression according to a paper in bio science where viewing a lot of different birds helps with depression